How the absence of Earl Thomas has been felt by Seahawks

 Thomas’ impact isn’t limited to big passing plays, although those are the most costly.

 Thomas can fly forward in the run game and shut off a big gain.
-An opposing offensive coach said it was amazing — and frustrating — how many 25-yard gains Thomas flipped to eight or 10 yards.
+An opposing offensive coach said it was amazing — and frustrating — how many 25-yard gains Thomas flipped to 8 or 10 yards.

 In the passing game, he can be a menace across the middle of the field; twice against Atlanta he flew forward and jarred the ball loose from receivers coming across the shallow middle.